cyberaide/bookmanager-service/README.md

 ## Bugs

-* Selecting a chapter should automatically select the parents.
+1. Selecting a chapter should automatically select the parents.
 This is not yet implemented.
-* REFERENCES must always bee checked on.
+2. REFERENCES must always bee checked on.
-* The container is not yet using mount or the host network.
+3. The container is not yet using mount or the host network.
+4. This has only ben tested on macOS

 ## Credit